Chaitalykundu/Core-Subject/Snowflake/01-Introduction/02-History.md

 &nbsp;

-## 3rd Evalution
+## 3rd Evolution

 - Hadoop / Data lake
 - Can load any kind of data
-- A lot of users whon have the demand for the data can access it to a certain extend
+- A lot of users who have the demand for the data can access it to a certain extend

 &nbsp;